 After that, gently fold the two sides of the foil paper.
 While folding, press the foil to make the fold as tight as possible because if there are any inches of loosening space, the air will enter into the wrapping.

 By following the above two steps, you are getting the shape of wrapping.
-This time flips the brisket one or two more times to cover all the brisket’s basement to finish the first stage wrapping.
+This time flips the brisket one or two more times to cover the brisket’s basement to finish the first stage wrapping.

 Take the second piece of aluminum foil, unroll and spread it the same way as you did for the first piece.
 Then place the one-layer wrapped brisket on the second piece of aluminum foil.